seafgomaa/Arabic-Dialect-classification/README.md

 Using pickle to save trained models, victorizer, transformer, tokenizer and encoder to easily use it seperatly on deployment file

 # Deploy
-Using Flask API and pre-scripted html template to perform easy interface for the user to use the model.
+Using Flask API and pre-scripted HTML template to perform an easy interface for the user to use the model.

 # Authors
 Seaf Gomaa